Hi Friends and Champs!

 h = class size (assuming all class size is equal).

-Now let's do the next exercise.Exercise13.3
+Now let's do the next exercise.$$Exercise-13.3$$

-1. The following frequency distribution gives the monthly consumption of electricity of 68 consumers of a locality.
-Find the median, mean and mode of the data and compare them:
+68 consumers of a locality.
+Find the median, mean and mode of the data and compare

 So all the three measures are approximately same.